COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **2. Jira** is a project management and issue tracking tool, that is widely used in software development and IT projects.
 It allows the management of various aspects of a project, including task assignment and progress tracking, using different charts for tracking progress.
 However, the cost is relatively high and increases as the number of users grow.
 The interface is also complex, which opposes our objective to create a user-friendly solution for our client.

-**3. Non-commercial options: app or website**.
-These both allow tailored customisation towards our client.
+**3. Non-commercial options: app or website** These both allow tailored customisation towards our client.
 Having an app, uses a local database, which allows consistent, fast load times, and once downloaded, it can be used anywhere.
 Another feature apps offer is push notifications.
 But after discussions with our client, this is not required.
 Having a website, however, is favoured by our client, as per the brief.
 Websites can be loaded on any device, provided there is an internet connection and does not require downloading.
 It allows access from a range of platforms, again requested in the brief.
 However, non-commercial options take time to learn the specific skills required and take time to build the solution.

 Following our analysis of the current system and research on alternative solutions, we concluded that the new system, to be built, should be a React.js web application.
 Using React.js will allow for a customisable, dynamic, and responsive user interface, allowing us to create components to display the targets in a user-friendly way.
 We shall take inspiration from commercial solutions to help us design the features that will allow the users to visualise each goal without the complexity the current system, and the other alternative solutions we researched, hold.